Markdown is a lightweight markup language designed to be simple and easily readable by humans.

 As explained in the Links section, the target can be a hash-link.

-So if you have an element with an id, you can use a hash-link to refer to this element.
+, you can use a hash-link to refer to this element.

 Consider this simple HTML example: